wendyverdonk93/docs/content/faq/api/lifetime-of-a-payment-link.md

 ## API
-Full [API documentation](/api/#days-active-seconds-active) on the lifetime of a payment link can be found on our API page.git a
+Full [API documentation](/api/#days-active-seconds-active) on the lifetime of a payment link can be found on our API page.